AERONET-Project/AeroLinux/README.md

 The program will run fully autonomously, with integrated error checking and monitoring.
 Therefore, the system is designed as a plug and go with no configuartion required after the installation and reboot.

-The system can handle unplugging and reconnecting cables, however, it is wise to un-plug and reboot the Pi when everything has been plugged in.
+The system can handle unplugging and reconnecting cables, however, it is recommended to un-plug power to the Pi when you are unplugging and replugging cables.

-Any updates to this GitHub respository will be propagted to your device automatically.
+Any updates to this GitHub respository will be propagted to your device automatically always insuring you are running the latest version of the software.

 ## Tech Stack